cuhklinlab/MultiGATE/docs/source/index.rst

 **MultiGATE** is a novel method that utilzes a two-level graph attention auto-encoder to integrate multi-modality and spatial information effectively.
+The GitHub repository can be found at `GitHub <https://github.com/cuhklinlab/MultiGATE>`_.

 .. note::